evgenii-poliakoff/lightcones/notebooks/README.md

-# Contents of the tutorials folder
+# Contents of the notebooks folder

 ## spin_boson_model.ipynb